 These new regulations are intended to:

 • Prohibit the practice of ‘Dual Agency’ (where a single REALTOR® represents both the buyer and the seller in a real estate transaction), except in a very narrowly defined set of circumstances.
-Bowen Island does not meet the requirements for exemption, and Dual Agency is not permitted on Bowen Island.
+Bowen Island does not meet the requirements for exemption, and Dual Agency is not permitted on Bowen Island.• Explain the benefits to a ‘Client’ with representation by a real estate professional.

 • Explain the risks to an ‘Unrepresented Party’ in a real estate transaction.